pharo-project/pharo/doc/RefactoringEngine/4-RefactoringEngineFoundation.md

 The tree consists of nodes for every source code element, tagged it with some "type" information (the node subclass), source code location, and optional properties.
 And it represents the whole source code structure.

-For example, the AST for the source code of a method has a RBMethodNode with child nodes RBArgument for the arguments (if any) and a RBSequenceNode for the code body.
-The RBSequenceNode has child nodes for any defined temporaries and the actual code, ASTAssignmentNode for variable assignments, ASTMessageNode for message sends.
+For example, the AST for the source code of a method has a RBMethodNode with child nodes RBArgument for the arguments (if any) and a ASTSequenceNode for the code body.
+The ASTSequenceNode has child nodes for any defined temporaries and the actual code, ASTAssignmentNode for variable assignments, ASTMessageNode for message sends.

 This is how the structure for Numbers #sgn method AST looks: